ganeshwani7/algorithms/README.md

 Recommendations:
   1. Good option for Van Emde Boas tree would be Red - black trees, which basically gives O(log n) time for all operations.

+Use:
+  1. Very use while implementing Heap, to extract min and max element from the tree.